Ultimate Ireland itinerary 14 days: A 2 week road trip

 If you can’t do that hike then grab a shuttle bus and head up to the viewing platforms at the top.
 If the area isn’t busy with no shuttle, simply head up through the sheep gate (don’t forget to close it behind you) and you can drive up to the small parking lot at the viewpoint.

 From here I recommend heading to Donegal Town and the best place to stay while you are in Donegal.
 On the way, you will pass by some lovely traditional Irish villages and if you are getting pretty hungry I suggest a stop in Killybegs where you can grab some great food at the Ahoy Cafe right across from the harbour or the Seafood Shack where you can get some of Killybeg’s finest fish and chips.
-If you are in the mood for something a little more substantial look for the Supervalue store on your left-hand side as you are leaving Killybegs and head upstairs to the Fusion Cafe which is fabulous food and great value.

 From here head-on into Donegal Town and the place where you booked your hotel or BnB stay.
 Donegal town has loads to explore but since you will probably be getting in a bit late in the day you may want to take a rest before you head out for a musical pub night.

 Pubs I recommend very highly in Donegal Town are McCafferty’s which is often packed to the gills and has brilliant musicians playing every night it is right beside the Diamond the town’s central point.
 There is also the Scotsman and the Reel Inn both of which have great live music and are closer to the River.
 For the oldest pub in Donegal Town check out The Forge behind the church on the river.

-Some great places to eat in Donegal Town include the Blueberry Cafe for breakfast and lunch and The House which has been voted Ireland’ s Best Gastro Pub.
+Some great places to eat in Donegal Town include the Blueberry Cafe for breakfast and lunch and The House which has been voted Ireland’s Best Gastro Pub.
 If you fancy some of Ireland’s best Indian Food check out Chandpur which is just off the Diamond behind Toni’s Bistro.